- About PFOA

 - Contact Us

-Black Bear Diner is hosting this event on Wednesday, February 11, from 7am to 8pm.
-A portion of the proceeds (less tips and taxes) will be donated to PFOA to benefit our rescues and low cost spay/neuter programs.
-Just mention you are dining to support PFOA.
+Black Bear Diner hosted a Dine To Donate event on Wednesday, February 11, from 7am to 8pm.
+A portion of the proceeds (less tips and taxes) was donated to PFOA to benefit our rescues and low cost spay/neuter programs.
+Thank you to Black Bear for sponsoring this event!

 TRIBUTE OF LIGHTS – THANK YOU